First lady Sarah Stitt has crashed two state vehicles in less than a year

 Gov. Kevin Stitt’s office was asked to comment on the accidents.

-“Like any husband, the governor is relieved that no one was seriously injured and appreciates the concern Oklahomans have shown the First Lady,” said Charlie Hannema, a Stitt spokesman.
+“Like any husband, the governor is relieved that no one was seriously injured and appreciates the concern Oklahomans have shown the first lady,” said Charlie Hannema, a Stitt spokesman.